 To access the features in SLP Toolkit you will need to create a student.
 There is a simple way to import your entire caseload, but if you aren't ready for that step, select a student that is due for their annual review and start there.
 The only required fields are first and last name, so don't worry about entering in all of the student demographics yet.

 To quickly enter your entire caseload, you can opt to enter only your students’ names (first and last).
 Or you can import your caseload from a .csv file by following this tutorial.

 You also have the option to enter and store more detailed information on each student.
-Once information is entered, your caseload can be sorted based on the data you entered (e.g. sort by grade level, IEP due date, disability, teacher, service type, etc.).
+Once information is entered, your caseload can be sorted based on the data you entered by the headers at the top.

 You can edit or add detailed student information at any time right from the caseload screen.
-If you would like to add information such as weekly service time or therapy type, click on the 'Actions' button at the end of the student’s information on the Caseload screen, then select Edit Student from the drop down.
+If you would like to add more information, click on the 'Actions' button at the end of the student’s information on the Caseload screen, then select Edit Student from the drop down.
 After you enter/update information, be sure to click the Update at the bottom of the page.
 (Note: If you do not hit Update, your information will not be saved.)

 To delete a student from your caseload, go to the 'Caseload' screen.
 Check the box next to the student and select the 'Actions' button at the top of the screen.
 You can then delete or archive the student.
 You will be prompted to verify this decision.
 Once a student is archived, the student will move off of your active caseload list and into the 'Archived Students' section on the home screen.
 If delete is selected, the student and all associated data is deleted from your account and cannot be retrieved.